 The Current State of Small Farming in The US

-Although 90% of all farm businesses are defined as small, their numbers have been in a gradual decline since the 1980s.
+Although 90% of all farm businesses are defined as small, their numbers have gradually declined since the 1980s.
 According to the United States Department of Agriculture statistics, there are about 2 million small farms in the US, with an average size of 450 acres.

 But it’s important to know that although their numbers have declined, their output has tripled.
 That’s because of technological improvements in many aspects of farm work.
 Small farmers contribute about 20% towards the US agricultural products (crops) output.